strawberrymusicplayer/strawberry/README.md

 It has so far been tested to work on Linux, OpenBSD and Windows.

-**We currently do not provide releases for macOS because there aren't any macOS developers actively working on this project.
-Development builds are available**
+**There currently isn't any macOS developers actively working on this project, so we might not be able to help you with issues related to macOS.**

 ### :heavy_exclamation_mark: Requirements